root-project/root/README/ReleaseNotes/v606/index.md

 The angle of a `TLatex` object was set to 0 if the `GetYsize` method was called.

+### TMultiGraph

+Ignore empty graphs when computing the multi-graph range at painting time.

 ## 3D Graphics Libraries